getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 ---

 [Bundle Size matters](https://blog.sentry.io/js-browser-sdk-bundle-size-matters/) - this is something we SDK engineers at Sentry are acutely aware of.
-In an ideal world, you'd get all the functionality you want with no additional bundle size - oh, would't that be nice?
+In an ideal world, you'd get all the functionality you want with no additional bundle size - oh, wouldn't that be nice?
 Sadly, in reality any feature we add to the JavaScript SDK results in additional bundle size for the SDK - there is always a trade off to be made.

 With [Session Replay](https://docs.sentry.io/product/session-replay/), this topic is especially challenging.
-Session Replay allows to capture what's going on in a users browsers, which can help developers to debug errors or problems the user is experiencing.
+Session Replay allows to capture what's going on in a users browsers, which can help developers debug errors or problems the user is experiencing.
 While this can be incredibly helpful, there is also a considerable amount of JavaScript code required to actually make this possible - thus leading to an increased bundle size.

-In version 7.73.0 of the JavaScript SDKs, we updated the underlying [rrweb](https://github.com/rrweb-io/rrweb) package from v1 to v2.
+In version 7.73.0 of the JavaScript SDKs, we updated the underlying [rrweb](https://github.com/getsentry/rrweb) package from v1 to v2.
 While this brought a host of improvements, it also came with a considerable increase in bundle size.
 This tipped us over the edge to declare a bundle size emergency, and focus on bringing the additional size Session Replay adds to the SDK down as much as possible.